-PHIL 370.
+- PHIL 370.
 INDEPENDENT RESEARCH.
-An opportunity to conduct supervised research in Philosophy.
-Junior standing and permission of the department chair and a faculty sponsor are required.
-Semester course, one, two or three hours.
+An opportunity to conduct supervised research in philosophy.
+Junior standing, permission of the department chair, and a faculty sponsor are required.

-PHIL 371.
+Semester course, one, two or three hours. - PHIL 371.
 TWENTIETH CENTURY PHILOSOPHY.
 A study of representative thinkers in twentieth century philosophy including key figures in the analytic and pragmatism movements.
 Primary sources are used.
-This course is one choice that fulfills the speaking Intensive (SI) requirement for the Philosophy major.
 Prerequisite: One course in philosophy or permission of the instructor.
-Offered alternate years, semester course, three hours.

-PHIL 380.
+\\Alternate years, semester course, three hours.\\ - PHIL 380.
 CURRENT PROBLEMS IN PHILOSOPHY.
 A study of contemporary issues in philosophy from a variety of fields.
 This course may be repeated, as topics covered vary per semester.
+This course fulfills the Writing Intensive (WI), Speaking Intensive (SI), and Information Literacy (IL) requirement for the Philosophy major.
 Prerequisite: One course in philosophy or permission of the instructor.

-PHIL 390.
+\\Alternate years, semester course, three hours.\\ - PHIL 390.
 ADVANCED STUDIES IN PHILOSOPHY.
 The subject matter for this course will vary each semester to allow for the introduction of new courses in the field of philosophy.

 PHIL 460.
 INDEPENDENT STUDY.
 An opportunity for junior and senior students with previous background in philosophy to do intensive independent study of specialized topics.
-Prerequisite: Twelve hours of philosophy or consent of the department.
-Semester course, three hours.
+Prerequisite: Twelve hours of philosophy coursework, permission of the department chair, and a faculty sponsor.

 PHIL 470.
 INDEPENDENT RESEARCH.
-An opportunity to conduct supervised research in Philosophy.
-Senior standing and permission of the department chair and a faculty sponsor are required.
-Semester course, one, two or three hours.
+An opportunity to conduct supervised research in philosophy.
+Senior standing, permission of the department chair, and a faculty sponsor are required.